f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 In this lab, we will manually install the NGINX Plus and NGINX App Protect labs on CentOS from the NGINX private repo.

-..
-Note:: NGINX Plus repo keys are already copied to the CentOS VM.
+.. note:: NGINX Plus repo keys are already copied to the CentOS VM.
 Normally you would need to put them in /etc/ssl/nginx.

 Steps:

     #.
 Use vscode or Windows terminal or WebSSH to the CentOS VM.

     #.
-If you prefer to run a script to do everything below for you, run ``sh /home/centos/lab-files/lab-script-cheat.sh``
+There is a "cheat script" if you don't want to read through the steps, though it is recomended to follow the guide to learn what steps are needed.
+The script is ``sh /home/centos/lab-files/lab-script-cheat.sh``

     #.
 Clean up any existing NGINX repo/configurations already present: